jdittrich/Office-QDA-TagTree/index.md

 # QDA Tag Tree for LibreOffice

 …Qualitative Data Analysis is not easy.
 And if you don't want to spend a large amount of money, you are back to very basic methods when you code your data.
-Many people use word processors for analysis as a wide spread and affordable alternative.
+Some people [use word processors for analysis](https://www.slideshare.net/jennacondie/working-with-word-for-qualitative-data-analysis) as a wide spread and affordable alternative.

-QDA Tag tree builds on that and enhances [LibreOffice Writer](http://www.libreoffice.org/) (a free word processor): It adds a sidebar that allows you to view all your codes (also called *tags* here, since they are written as *#hashtags*).
+*QDA Tag Tree* builds on that and enhances [LibreOffice Writer](http://www.libreoffice.org/) (a free word processor): It adds a sidebar that allows you to view all your codes (also called *tags* here, since they are written as *#hashtags*).

 ![Screenshot of the extension; shows LibreOffice comments and a tree view](http://i.imgur.com/7k9Meb6.png)

-The codes are written in the standard comments, so source text and codes can stay separate.
+The codes are written in the standard comments, so transcribed text and codes can stay separate.

 ## Download and installation